More Black professors needed in classroom

 Award: McKnight Dissertation Fellowship (2022), AICPA Minority Doctoral Fellowship

-I chose the Accounting Program at FSU because of the people (students and faculty).
+I chose the Accounting Program because of the people (students and faculty).
 They took the time to get to know me and find out what was important to me.
 They cared about me and offered to help in any way they could.

 Motivation to pursue a graduate degree

 I worked in industry for over 20 years and was burnt out.
 I love accounting and wanted to stay in accounting, so I decided to pursue a doctorate degree.
 This way, I can continue to learn through research, and I can (hopefully) pass my love of accounting to future students.

 I plan to specialize in banking research, where I analyze how regulations affect banks and ultimately the stability of the financial system.
 I worked at a large financial institution during the financial crisis and saw firsthand how the actions of banks can affect the financial system and the economy.
 I hope to provide research that will help regulators to prevent another financial crisis like the one that we had in 2007-2009.